lekum/blog/content/post/micropython_slack_button.md

 (esptool) pip install esptool
 ```

-- Connect the board and take note of the port (e.g. `/dev/ttyUSB0`) that shows up in the ouput of `dmesg` command.
+- Connect the board and take note of the port (e.g. `/dev/ttyUSB0`) that shows up in the output of `dmesg` command.

 - Erase the flash memory of the board: